misiektoja/psn_monitor/docs/troubleshooting.md

 Guide: https://misiektoja.github.io/psn_monitor/setup-and-first-run/#psn-npsso-code
 ```

 Every failure is sorted into a category, so an expired npsso code, a hidden profile, a rate limit, an unreachable network and a local file descriptor limit each get their own instructions instead of one generic message.
+A request that stops answering and is cut short by the watchdog counts as a failing check like any other, so it shares the outage report, the session rebuild and the error alert rather than only printing a line each time.
 Problems the tool survives, such as a missing optional library, are reported as `* Warning:` and it keeps running.

 Commands in the fix text match how you installed the tool: `psn_monitor ...` for a PyPI install and `python3 psn_monitor.py ...` for a downloaded script.
 It also carries the `--config-file` or `--env-file` you started with, so it can be pasted as it is.